-In 2004 I attended a marathon as a vendor, handing out samples of whey protein, L-Glutamine, and shaker cups.
-Most of the attendees, race participants, and their supporters alike, had the same questions, “What are these, and what are they for?”
-My, how the knowledge and use of sports nutrition products for runners have evolved.
-Back then, sports nutrition was the domain of bodybuilders and strength athletes.
-Products like protein powder and creatine were anathema to elite runners and their coaches.
+In 2004 I attended a marathon as a vendor, distributing samples of whey protein, L-Glutamine, and shaker cups.
+Most attendees—race participants and supporters alike—asked the same questions: “What are these, and what are they for?”
+How dramatically the knowledge and use of sports nutrition products for runners have evolved.
+Back then, sports nutrition belonged exclusively to bodybuilders and strength athletes.
+Products like protein powder and creatine were considered anathema to elite runners and their coaches.

-Fast forward to today, and those same running coaches and experts are recommending a host of sports nutrition products from BCAAs to Beta-Alanine, L-Carnitine, to L-Glutamine.
-In this “Best Of” article, we review today’s best supplements for runners from pre-workout to intra-workout to post-workout products.
-These products help you prepare for exercise, reduce your potential for injury, and aid in recovering from your workout.
-We will review the results of an exhaustive study by the International Association of Athletics Foundation and which supplements they endorse for runners.
+Today, those same running coaches and experts recommend numerous sports nutrition products from BCAAs to Beta-Alanine, L-Carnitine to L-Glutamine.
+In this “Best Of” article, we review today’s top supplements for runners across pre-workout, intra-workout, and post-workout categories.
+These products help you prepare for exercise, reduce injury potential, and aid workout recovery.
+We’ll examine the results of an exhaustive study by the International Association of Athletics Foundation and their endorsed supplements for runners.

-With so many sports nutrition products on the market today and conflicting data about which is best, it’s easy to be confused.
-So, today we are going to discuss supplements for runners.
-We will look at what kind of supplementation runners may need and give you our choices for the best supplements for runners.
+With countless sports nutrition products on the market today and conflicting data about which perform best, confusion is inevitable.
+Today we’ll discuss supplements for runners, examining what supplementation runners may need and presenting our choices for the best supplements.
 Let’s dive in!

 Vitamin And Mineral Supplements To Address Dietary Deficiencies In Runners

-Whether you are a sprinter, middle-distance, or long-distance runner, your workouts can be exceedingly taxing on your body.
-To perform at a consistently high level, your body needs the appropriate nutrients.
+Whether you’re a sprinter, middle-distance, or long-distance runner, your workouts can be exceptionally taxing on your body.
+To perform consistently at a high level, your body needs appropriate nutrients.
 With today’s typical American diet, heavy in nutrient-poor processed foods, refined grains, and added sugars, many people have vitamin or mineral deficiencies.
-Even those who eat a healthy diet may have gaps due to today’s depleted farming soil drastically reducing our foods’ nutrient content.
-From a general wellbeing and maintenance point of view, you may want to consider a multivitamin/mineral as an insurance policy against any deficiencies in your diet.
+Even those eating healthy diets may have gaps due to today’s depleted farming soil drastically reducing our foods’ nutrient content.
+From a general wellbeing and maintenance perspective, consider a multivitamin/mineral as insurance against dietary deficiencies.

-Certain vitamins and minerals play an essential role in the runner’s body and may help with endurance, injury-avoidance, and recovery:
+Certain vitamins and minerals play essential roles in the runner’s body and may enhance endurance, prevent injuries, and accelerate recovery:

-- Vitamins C and E are both potent antioxidants that protect against free-radical cell damage from exercise.
+- Vitamins C and E are potent antioxidants that protect against free-radical cell damage from exercise.

-- B12 produces energy from carbohydrates, plays a role in red blood cell production, and aids in recovering from workouts.
+- B12 produces energy from carbohydrates, plays a role in red blood cell production, and aids workout recovery.

-- Calcium helps ensure you have strong bones able to withstand workouts and prevent stress fractures.
+- Calcium helps ensure strong bones capable of withstanding workouts and preventing stress fractures.

-- Magnesium is vital for bone health, energy production, muscle contraction, and hormonal balance – it helps transport energy to your muscles for endurance performance.
+- Magnesium is vital for bone health, energy production, muscle contraction, and hormonal balance—it transports energy to your muscles for endurance performance.

 - Zinc, along with C and D3, is essential for a healthy immune system.
-Endurance exercise seems to reduce zinc levels in the body and may stress the immune system.
+Endurance exercise appears to reduce zinc levels in the body and may stress the immune system.

-- Iron will improve performance, stamina, and speed recovery by increasing oxygen to your muscles.
-Runners tend to have lower levels of iron, thought to be attributable to repetitive impact.
+- Iron improves performance, stamina, and speeds recovery by increasing oxygen to your muscles.
+Runners tend to have lower iron levels, thought to be attributable to repetitive impact.

 Sports Nutrition Supplements For Runners

-Sports nutrition supplements are considered ergogenic aids, substances that enhance energy production, reduce the potential for injury during training, and improve recovery to provide athletes a competitive edge.
+Sports nutrition supplements are considered ergogenic aids—substances that enhance energy production, reduce training injury potential, and improve recovery to provide athletes a competitive edge.

-The products detailed below have transitioned from the weight room to the track and open road.
+The products detailed below have successfully transitioned from the weight room to the track and open road.

 BCAAs

-For background, amino acids are organic compounds that are the building blocks of protein.
+For background, amino acids are organic compounds that serve as protein’s building blocks.
 Your body requires twenty different amino acids to develop and function properly.
-Of these twenty, nine are considered essential as they cannot be made in your body, so you must get them through your diet or supplementation.
+Of these twenty, nine are essential as they cannot be produced in your body, so you must obtain them through diet or supplementation.

-BCAAs, Branched Chain Amino Acids are three essential amino acids, leucine, isoleucine, and valine.
-BCAAS are crucial for muscle development.
-They are required for the synthesis of other amino acids and proteins.
-The BCAAs, particularly leucine, stimulate protein synthesis and reduce the rate of protein breakdown.
+BCAAs, Branched Chain Amino Acids, are three essential amino acids: leucine, isoleucine, and valine.
+BCAAs are crucial for muscle development.
+They’re required for synthesizing other amino acids and proteins.
+The BCAAs, particularly leucine, stimulate protein synthesis and reduce protein breakdown rate.

 BCAAs are essential for runners to help maintain their muscle mass.
-Endurance athletes tend to operate in a calorie-deficient state, and the leaner they become, the more muscle they burn.
-BCAAs used pre-workout or intra-workout help to spare muscle and aid in repair and recovery.
+Endurance athletes tend to operate in calorie-deficient states, and as they become leaner, they burn more muscle.
+BCAAs used pre-workout or intra-workout help spare muscle and aid repair and recovery.

-When considering a BCAA supplement, we recommend a product with the correct ratio of 2:1:1, 2 parts Leucine, 1 part Isoleucine, and 1 part valine.
+When selecting a BCAA supplement, we recommend a product with the optimal 2:1:1 ratio: 2 parts Leucine, 1 part Isoleucine, and 1 part valine.

-BCAA supplements are not few or far in between, but some solid brands we recommend checking out include Clean BCAA, K-Nutri BCAAs + Collagen, and Promix BCAA Powder.
+Quality BCAA supplements abound, but some solid brands we recommend include Clean BCAA, K-Nutri BCAAs + Collagen, and Promix BCAA Powder.

 Caffeine

-When supplementing with caffeine, we recommend either capsules or tablets versus powder to ensure the proper dosages.
+When supplementing with caffeine, we recommend capsules or tablets versus powder to ensure proper dosages.

 L-Glutamine

-Glutamine is another of our favorite amino acids for runners.
+Glutamine is another favorite amino acid for runners.
 Glutamine is the most prevalent free amino acid found naturally in the body.
-Although running experts contend glutamine is not beneficial for distances or endurance, alongside creatine, glutamine is one of the most widely used ingredients in the gym.
-It is a favorite for repair and recovery and helps alleviate muscle soreness after intense exercise.
+Although running experts contend glutamine isn’t beneficial for distance or endurance, alongside creatine, glutamine is among the most widely used ingredients in the gym.
+It’s a favorite for repair and recovery and helps alleviate muscle soreness after intense exercise.
 Glutamine also plays an essential role in gut health and immune function.

 Beta-Alanine

 Another amino acid included in many pre-workout supplements due to its ability to buffer lactic acid.
-Beta-Alanine increases endurance by lowering the muscle’s acidity level, allowing the runner to go harder, longer.
+Beta-Alanine increases endurance by lowering the muscle’s acidity level, allowing runners to go harder, longer.

-The recommended dosage is 2 – 5 grams per day, up to 6.4 grams for the elite athlete, typically taken either pre-or intra-workout.
-Beta-Alanine is the ingredient in pre-workout drinks responsible for the tingling feeling (paraesthesia).
+The recommended dosage is 2 – 5 grams per day, up to 6.4 grams for elite athletes, typically taken either pre-or intra-workout.
+Beta-Alanine is the ingredient in pre-workout drinks responsible for the tingling sensation (paraesthesia).

 Whey Protein

 Whey protein has finally made it onto the recommended supplement list for runners.
-That said, the debate rages between registered dieticians, nutritionists, and athletes as to how much protein you should consume.
+That said, debate rages among registered dieticians, nutritionists, and athletes about optimal protein consumption.
 The RDA for protein intake is 0.8 grams per kg of bodyweight.
-(To determine your RDA, you can multiply your weight in pounds by 0.36).
-The RDA is the amount of a nutrient you need to meet your basic nutritional requirements.
+(To determine your RDA, multiply your weight in pounds by 0.36).
+The RDA represents the nutrient amount needed to meet basic nutritional requirements.

-Strength athletes have argued for eons that you need at least double that amount to build and maintain muscle and recover from intense exercise.
-We concur and believe it applies equally to runners.
-Endurance athletes run the very real risk of burning hard-earned muscle.
-Supplementing with protein aids in recovery, repairs the micro-trauma incurred in muscle during exercise, and helps build and maintain lean muscle mass.
+Strength athletes have long argued you need at least double that amount to build and maintain muscle and recover from intense exercise.
+We concur and believe this applies equally to runners.
+Endurance athletes run the real risk of burning hard-earned muscle.
+Protein supplementation aids recovery, repairs micro-trauma incurred in muscle during exercise, and helps build and maintain lean muscle mass.

-We also agree your primary source of protein should be from your diet; however, most people do not consume sufficient protein from the foods they eat, making supplementation necessary.
-We recommend a post-workout shake of twenty grams of a fast-acting hydrolyzed whey.
-If you still are not meeting your targeted intake, a slower digesting protein such as casein is an excellent choice before bed.
+We agree your primary protein source should be dietary; however, most people don’t consume sufficient protein from foods they eat, making supplementation necessary.
+We recommend a post-workout shake of twenty grams of fast-acting hydrolyzed whey.
+If you’re still not meeting your targeted intake, a slower-digesting protein such as casein is an excellent choice before bed.

-Some top whey protein choices worth taking note of include Gnarly Whey Protein, 1UP WHEY Protein, Ladder Whey Protein, and High Impact Whey Protein.
+Some top whey protein choices worth noting include Gnarly Whey Protein, 1UP WHEY Protein, Ladder Whey Protein, and High Impact Whey Protein.

 Electrolytes

-As a runner, we assume you are aware of the importance of staying hydrated.
-Hydration is more than just H2O.
-During exercise, when sweating, your body is eliminating essential electrolytes; see list below.
-The electrolytes, sodium, magnesium, potassium, and calcium help maintain the body’s fluid balance.
+As a runner, we assume you understand the importance of staying hydrated.
+Hydration involves more than just H2O.
+During exercise, when sweating, your body eliminates essential electrolytes; see list below.
+The electrolytes—sodium, magnesium, potassium, and calcium—help maintain the body’s fluid balance.

 - Sodium